-The deadline to submit materials for consideration is April 15.
+Applications open on November 15 each year.
+The deadline to submit materials for consideration for the current year is March 15.

 At each ALA Annual Conference, there are two sessions celebrating the PR Xchange Awards.

-- The PR Xchange Event is a drop-in style program held in the Exhibit Hall on Sunday from 11:00am - 1:00pm.
+- The PR Xchange Event is a drop-in style program held on Sunday from 11:00 am - 1:00 pm.
+Check the conference scheduler for the room location.
 It’s an exciting event in which libraries from across the country share their libraries’ promotional materials (i.e. swag, etc.).
 Conference participants are invited to view and take free copies of award-winning PR materials from the juried PR Xchange Awards, as well as promotional materials from libraries across North America.
 Participants have the opportunity to view creative library videos, newsletters, posters, and other promotional materials, and learn how to improve their own materials by talking with John Cotton Dana Award Winners, PR Xchange Award winners, and other Library Marketing and PR authors and experts.

 Frequently Asked Questions

 1. How are the PR Xchange winners selected?